leopechnicki/AI-Assistant/README.md

    ```bash
    npm install
    ```
-2. Pull the required model using Ollama
+2. Pull the DeepSeek tool-calling model (or your own) with Ollama
    ```bash
    ollama pull MFDoom/deepseek-r1-tool-calling:8b
    ```